dwalend/Disentangle/README.md

 ## Customizing ScalaGraphMinimizer

-Customize ScalaGraphMinimizer with your own Semirings, and algorithms.
+Customize ScalaGraphMinimizer with your own mappings, Semirings and algorithms.

-//todo start here
-### Creating a Custom LabelGraphBuilder
+### Converting Your Graph to a Sequence of (Node,Node,Arc) Tuples

+FloydWarshall, Dijkstra, and Brandes each include a method that take sequences of (Node,Node,Arc) tuples.
+These methods require you to provide a function that converts a tuple into a label that fits your semiring's Label.

+These are typically very straightforward to create.
+The decorator semirings listed above each include helper functions that require a similar function to convert the tuple to the core semiring's Label.

+    labelForArc:(Node,Node,Arc)=>Label

+These methods also allow for an optional extraNodes Seq.
+This Seq can contain both extra nodes and any nodes that already exist in the arcs, and has some influence over the ordering of the algorithm's output.

+FloydWarshall, Dijkstra, and Brandes each also include a method that takes a Digraph implementation.
+If you use this method then you are responsible for creating the labelDigraph correctly.
+I included it primarily for computational efficiency, and for a future lazy evaluator for Dijkstra's method.

+    labelDigraph:IndexedDigraph[Node,Label]

 You are very likely to need your own LabelGraphBuilder to create a label graph from your own specialized graph.
 The easiest way is to extend AbstractLabelGraphBuilder and fill in

     def initialLabelFromGraphEdge[E[X] <: EdgeLikeIn[X]](originalGraph:Graph[N,E])
                                                         (edgeT:originalGraph.EdgeT):Label

-AbstractLabelGraphBuilder has a semiring available.
-From the originalGraph, it creates a graph with a node for each original node, a self-edge with an identity (semiring.I) label, and calls initialLabelFromGraphEdge to create a lable for MLDiEdge for each original directed edge.

-In a future release I hope to provide GraphBuilders that can help with the decorator semirings.
-That's part of the puzzle to solve with the API in the first release.

-Here's an example LabelGraphBuilder that makes Double labels:

-    import scala.reflect.runtime.universe.TypeTag
-    class MostProbableGraphBuilder[N:TypeTag] extends AbsractLabelGraphBuilder[N,Double](MostProbableSemiring) {

-      import scalax.collection.Graph
-      import scalax.collection.GraphPredef.EdgeLikeIn
-      import scala.language.higherKinds

-      def initialLabelFromGraphEdge[E[X] <: EdgeLikeIn[X]](originalGraph: Graph[N, E])
-                                                          (edgeT: originalGraph.type#EdgeT): Double = {

-        val edge:E[N] = edgeT.toOuter
-        require(edge.label.isInstanceOf[Double],"Edge labels must exist and be Doubles") val weight = edge.label.asInstanceOf[Double]
-        require(weight >= 0.0,"Edge labels must be at least 0")
-        require(weight <= 1.0,"Edge labels must be at most 1")

-        weight
-      }
-    }

-If AbstractLabelGraphBuilder won't do, you can implement a LabelGraphBuilder's

-    def initialLabelGraph[E[X] <: EdgeLikeIn[X]](originalGraph:Graph[N,E]):MutableGraph[N,MLDiEdge]

-to do whatever is needed.

 ### Creating A Custom Semiring and Other Support Classes

 You will likely want to create your own Semirings to match the problems you are solving.
 That will be enough to run the Floyd-Warshall algorithm.
-However, Dijkstra's algorithm requires some extra help to use it's heap.
-Implement GraphMinimizerSupport, which includes a Semiring, a HeapOrdering, and a function to convert from Labels to the heap's Keys.
+However, Dijkstra's and Brandes' algorithms requires some extra for the heap.
+Implement SemiringSupport, which includes a Semiring, a HeapOrdering, and a function to convert from Labels to the heap's Keys.
+Here is an example that can find the most probable paths:

-     object MostProbable extends GraphMinimizerSupport[Double,Double] {
+    object MostProbable extends SemiringSupport[Double,Double] {

       def semiring = MostProbableSemiring

-       def heapOrdering = MostProbableHeapOrdering
+      def heapOrdering = MostProbableOrdering

-       def heapKeyForLabel = {label:Double => label}
+      def heapKeyForLabel = {label:Label => label}

-     }
+Sometimes it can be helpful to provide a possible convertArcToLabel function

+      def convertArcToLabel[Node, Arc](start: Node, end: Node, arc: Arc): MostProbable.Label = semiring.I

-Semiring is an abstract class with a Label type parameter.
-Supply identity and annihilator values, and summary and extend operators.
+For your Semiring supply identity and annihilator values, and summary and extend operators.
 Here's an example:

-    object MostProbableSemiring extends Semiring[Double] {
+      object MostProbableSemiring extends Semiring {

-      //identity and annihilator
         def I = 1.0
         def O = 0.0

-      /**
-       * Implement this method to create the core of a summary operator */ def summary(fromThroughToLabel:Double, currentLabel:Double):Double = {
+        def inDomain(label: Label): Boolean = {
+          I >= label && label > O
+        }

+        def summary(fromThroughToLabel:Label,
+                    currentLabel:Label):Label = {
           if(fromThroughToLabel > currentLabel) {
             fromThroughToLabel
           }
           else currentLabel
         }

-      /**
-       * Implement this method to create the core of an extend operator */ def extend(fromThroughLabel:Double,throughToLabel:Double):Double = {
+        def extend(fromThroughLabel:Label,throughToLabel:Label):Label = {
+          if ((fromThroughLabel == O) || (throughToLabel == O)) O
+          else {
             fromThroughLabel * throughToLabel
           }
         }
+      }

 The HeapOrdering is actually trickier to get right.
 The Heap needs a special Key, AlwaysTop, that will always be higher than the highest possible Label and AlwaysBottom, that will only be on the bottom of the heap.
-The identity and annihilator sometimes have these special values.
-Watch out for strange behaviors of floating point infinities and extreme values of integers.
+The identity and annihilator sometimes work as these special values.
+Watch out for strange behaviors of floating point infinities and wrap-around with integers.

       /**
-     * A heap ordering that puts higher numbers on the top of the heap */ object MostProbableHeapOrdering extends HeapOrdering[Double] {
+       * A heap ordering that puts lower numbers on the top of the heap */ object MostProbableOrdering extends HeapOrdering[Double] {

         def lteq(x: Double, y: Double): Boolean = {
-        y >= x
+          x <= y
         }

         /**
          * @return Some negative integer, zero, or a positive integer as the first argument is less than, equal to, or greater than the second, or None if they can't be compared
          */
-      def tryCompare(x: Double, y: Double): Option[Int] = {
+        //todo look again for a version that handles NaNs and infinities def tryCompare(x: Double, y: Double): Option[Int] = {
-        val diff = x-y
-        if(diff>0) Some(1)
-        else if (diff<0) Some(-1)
-        else Some(0)
+          Some(x.compareTo(y))
         }

+        def keyDomainDescription = "between one and zero (the annihilator)"

         /**
          * @throws IllegalArgumentException if the key is unusable */ def checkKey(key: Double): Unit = {
-        require(key >= 0.0,"Key must be zero or greater, not "+key) require(key <= 1.0,"Key must be one or less, not "+key) }
+          require((MostProbable.MostProbableSemiring.inDomain(key)||(key == MostProbable.MostProbableSemiring.O)),s"Key must be $keyDomainDescription, not $key")
+        }

         /**
-       * A top value for the DoubleHeap
+         * Minimum value for the DoubleHeap
          */
-      def AlwaysTop:Double = 1.01
+        def AlwaysTop:Double = semiring.I + 0.01

         /**
-       * A key that will be among items on the bottom of the heap.
+         * A key that will among items on the bottom of the heap.
 Used primarily to add items that will eventually flow higher.
          */
-      def AlwaysBottom: Double = 0.0
+        def AlwaysBottom: Double = semiring.O
+      }
     }

 ## Roadmap for Future Work